pjbiggs/SING_aotearoa_2019/README.md

 library(ggplot2)
 ```

-Either way, this is the code we want.
-If we copy this text into the source window, highlight the line and hit the run button, we see a response in the console below.
-Let's give it a try....
+Either way, this is the code we want to use.
+If we copy this text into the source window, highlight the line it is on and hit the run button, we see a response in the console below.
+Let's give it a try with this line of code....

 ![](Rinstructions.png)

-Ok, you should see something like the following in the console (number 6), if not please raise your hand to get help.
-What we have done here is not so important (loaded a pre-packed piece of R software called a library) as the fact you have run a command in RStudio and it did something.
+Ok, you should see something like the following in the console (number 6), if not please raise your hand to get some help.
+What we have done here is not so important (we have loaded a pre-packed piece of R software called a library) as the fact you have run a command in RStudio and it did something.
 Well done!
 We are going to be doing more of this soon...

 ---